Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Nondeterministic Reducibilities

-\begin{proofof}{Proposition \ref{CFL_m^CFL-separation}} Toward a contradiction, we assume that $\cfl_{m}^{\cfl}\subseteq\cfl/n$.
-In this proof, we need the inclusion relation $\cfl(2)\subseteq\cfl_{m}^{\cfl}$.
-As for a later reference, we intend to prove a more general statement below.
+\vs{-2} \begin{proofof}{Proposition \ref{CFL_m^CFL-separation}} Toward a contradiction, we assume that $\cfl_{m}^{\cfl}\subseteq\cfl/n$.
+In this proof, we need the following containment: $\cfl(2)\subseteq\cfl_{m}^{\cfl}$.
+For the sake of a later reference, we prove a more general statement described below.

 \begin{claim} For every index $k\geq1$, $\cfl(k+1)\subseteq \cfl_{m}^{\cfl(k)}$. \end{claim}